open-keychain/open-keychain/README.md

 ### Build with Gradle

+1. Get all external submodules with ``git submodule update --init --recursive``
-1. Have Android SDK "tools", "platform-tools", and "build-tools" directories in your PATH (http://developer.android.com/sdk/index.html)
+2. Have Android SDK "tools", "platform-tools", and "build-tools" directories in your PATH (http://developer.android.com/sdk/index.html)
-2. Open the Android SDK Manager (shell command: ``android``).
+3. Open the Android SDK Manager (shell command: ``android``).
 Expand the Tools directory and select "Android SDK Build-tools (Version 19.0.3)".
 Expand the Extras directory and install "Android Support Repository"
 Select everything for the newest SDK Platform (API-Level 19)
-3. Export ANDROID_HOME pointing to your Android SDK
+4. Export ANDROID_HOME pointing to your Android SDK
-4. Execute ``./gradlew build``
+5. Execute ``./gradlew build``
-5. You can install the app with ``adb install -r OpenKeychain/build/apk/OpenKeychain-debug-unaligned.apk``
+6. You can install the app with ``adb install -r OpenKeychain/build/apk/OpenKeychain-debug-unaligned.apk``

 ### Build API Demo with Gradle